GaryAsher/challenge-run-site/_games/tiny-rogues.md

   - slug: damageless
     label: "Damageless"
     description: |
-      Complete the run without taking any damage.
+      • Complete the run without taking any damage.

-      • Damage is any loss of your character's current health, regardless of source
+      • Damage is any loss of your character's current health, regardless of source.

-      • Changes to maximum health are not damage, even if they also change current health
+          • Current health for Tiny Rogues are: Red Hearts and Soul Hearts.

-      • Shield damage counts as taking damage
+      • Changes to maximum health are not damage, even if they also change current health.
   - slug: hitless
     label: "Hitless"
     description: |